 You may be thinking about how COVID-19 will affect your vacation and holiday plans.
 The disease caused by the coronavirus is highly contagious, especially the delta variant, and can make traveling risky, for you and for the communities you visit.
 COVID-19 can be very serious and even fatal.
 It’s important to consider risks when making travel plans.

 If you do have to travel, there are things you can do to help protect yourself from COVID-19.

 Pick a destination you feel comfortable with.

-Different cities and states have different numbers of COVID-19 cases.
-If you plan to travel, make sure you are not going to an area that is seeing high numbers of these cases.
+Cities and states have different numbers of COVID-19 cases.
+If you plan to travel, make sure you are not going to an area that is seeing a high infection rate.
 Ideally, the number of positive cases that area has should steadily decline (or go down) for two weeks before you visit.

 Try to select a destination that isn’t highly congested with a large number of people.
 Outdoor vacations away from touristy areas are ideal.

 You should check on any travel restrictions and quarantine rules both in the state that you visit and in your own state.
 Some states may require you to quarantine yourself for 2 weeks after returning from destinations with high case numbers.

 It’s also important to consider who you will be seeing when you travel.
 If you are visiting an elderly family member, for example, you may want to reconsider.
 The elderly are in the highest risk group for getting seriously ill from COVID-19, even after being vaccinated.
 It is important you do not unknowingly spread any germs to older family members.

 Decide how you want to travel.